-Rule 8: The smallest person in the group has to do a roll call.
-If he forgets a name.
-He has to do a shot.
+Rule 9: The smallest person in the group has to do a roll call.
+If they forget a name.
+They have to do a shot.
 This will also help to see if you’ve lost anyone.

 10. The Duke of York